Syrup-2005/Comp2042-CW2025/ReadMe.md

     - Couldnt get the ghost piece to perfectly allign with the pieces in the well
     - Upon merging the piece will have visual bugs before correctly snapping into the correct position in the board

+  * Summary:
+    - Ghost piece is implemented to let players where the pieces will land but the alignment of the ghost piece is not working correctly

+24th Novemeber 2025
+7.

 ///////////Ideas that were implemented but not working || Ideas that were too complex to implement///////////
 1. Tweaks in MatrixOperations.java
   - The format for intersect() and merge() uses i and j to indicate y and x, making the index, format and structure of code expectation a little complex